harfangk/harfangk.github.io/_posts/2017-02-18-my-favorite-ruby-rogues-episodes-book-club.md

 with Brian Marick](https://devchat.tv/ruby-rogues/137-rr-book-club-functional-programming-for-the-object-oriented-programmer-with-brian-marick)

 The title says it all!
-The discussion is about difference between FP and OOP, and how to approach FP.
+The discussion is about difference between FP and OOP, and how to approach FP for those more familiar with OOP.

 [146 RR Book Club – Ruby Under a Microscope with Pat Shaughnessy](https://devchat.tv/ruby-rogues/146-rr-book-club-ruby-under-a-microscope-with-pat-shaughnessy)

 Deep dive into the internal workings of Ruby, particularly MRI.
-Even if you're not interested in reading the book, just listening to the episode will give you a glimpse at it.
+Even if you're not interested in reading the book, just listening to the episode will grant you a better understanding of Ruby.

 [157 RR Book Club – Object Design Book Club with Rebecca Wirfs-Brock](https://devchat.tv/ruby-rogues/157-rr-book-club-object-design-book-club-with-rebecca-wirfs-brock)